 As a supporter of new music, Carlos has been responsible for many commission projects by international and Panamanian composers.
 He has collaborated and premiered works of composers such as Peter Garland, Kyle Gann, Brian Herrington, Ricardo Risco, Emiliano Pardo-Tristan, Michael Byron, Nancy Galbraith, Binna Kim and many others.
 He is founder of the percussion group Three by Radio, based in Cincinnati, to promote and perform the percussion works of Latin American composers.

-Dr. Camacho holds an undergraduate degree in music performance from Sam Houston State University, a masters degree in percussion from Carnegie Mellon University and a doctoral degree from the Cincinnati College-Conservatory of Music.
+Dr. Camacho holds an undergraduate degree in percussion from Sam Houston State University, a masters degree in percussion from Carnegie Mellon University and a doctoral degree from the Cincinnati College-Conservatory of Music.
 His music is published by Cayambis Music Press and has recorded under Centaur Records and Ablaze Records.